yeoldegrove/osism.github.io/docs/guides/upgrade-guide/manager.md

        `main` at `version`.
 This change must be made again after each execution of `gilt overlay` as it is overwritten by the call of `gilt overlay`.
 This cannot be realized differently in the current implementation of [Gilt](https://github.com/retr0h/gilt).

-    1.2.
-Set the new manager version in the configuration repository.

-       ```
-       yq -i '.manager_version = "6.0.0"' environments/manager/configuration.yml
-       ```

-    1.3.
-If `openstack_version` or `ceph_version` are set in `environments/manager/configuration.yml`
-       (or anywhere else), they must be removed.
-If these are set, the stable release is not used for these components.

     1.4.
 Commit and push changes in the configuration repository.
 Since everyone here has their own workflows for changes to the configuration repository, only a generic example for Git.